 Vasculitis causes inflammation of blood vessels that may impact the flow of blood to organs.
-Its vague symptoms -- fatigue, skin rashes, low fever and other common childhood complaints -- makes it hard to diagnose.
+Its vague symptoms -- fatigue, skin rashes, fevers, and other common childhood complaints -- makes it difficult to diagnose.
 Its effects can be severe.
 Heart, lung, and kidney damage are serious concerns.

-Duke pediatric rheumatologists are experienced at differentiating vasculitis from medical conditions with similar symptoms.
-We treat children with a wide range of inflammatory blood vessel disorders, including Henoch-Schonlein purpura, Kawasaki disease, Takayasu arteritis, and ANCA-associated vasculitis (including microscopic polyangiitis and granulamatosis with polyangiitis).
+Duke pediatric rheumatologists are experts at differentiating between vasculitis and medical conditions with similar symptoms.
+We treat children with a wide range of inflammatory blood vessel disorders, including Henoch-Schönlein purpura, Kawasaki disease, Takayasu arteritis, and ANCA-associated vasculitis (including microscopic polyangiitis and granulomatosis with polyangiitis).

-While vasculitis is a lifelong condition, it can be controlled through ongoing management.
-As your child grows, we help transition their care to an adult rheumatologist.
+While vasculitis can be a lifelong condition, it can be controlled through ongoing management.
+As your child grows, we help transition his or her care to an adult rheumatologist.